minqiaowang/hybrid-adg/provision-dbcs/provision-dbcs.md

 5. In the **Database Information** page, Specify the following:

-    - **Databse name:** **ORCL**, same as the on premise database
+    - **Database name:** **ORCL**, same as the on premise database
-    - Check the Display allavailable versions box, select the Database version: 19.5.0.0. same version as the on premise database
+    - Check the Display all available versions box, select the Database version: 19.5.0.0. same version as the on premise database
     - PDB name: orclpdb

     ![](./images/image-20200130181300472.png " ")

-    - Enter the password like `Ora_DB4U`
+    - Enter a strong password
     - Workload type: OLTP

     ![](./images/image-20200130181651405.png " ")